 Fact: PCI stands for payment card industry.
 PCI-DSS stands for Payment Card Industry Data Security Standard.

 Myth: PCI’s is just a cash grab.

 Fact: The purpose of PCI is to reduce a merchant’s exposure to potentially fraudulent activity and to protect them in the event of a data breach.
 A 2017 Verizon Data Breach Incident Report found that there were nearly 42,068 data breaches in 2017.
 Breaches are not often publicized but they can have devastating financial consequences for your business, especially small businesses.
-Most businesses aren’t aware of these consequences, so PCI was implemented to protect all businesses who accept credit cards.
+Most businesses aren’t aware of these consequences, so PCI was implemented to protect all businesses that accept credit cards.